 In 1994.
 Planning for a permanent home for the Senior Center began.
 In 1996, the Town voted to create and hire a seasoned professional to fill the Director position.
 In 1997.
 During the Annual Town Meeting, the Council on Aging received approval of their budget which led to the design and construction of a new state of the art Senior Center.
 At that time, the Friends of the Council on Aging pledged that if the town built the facility, they would furnish it.
 The capital campaign began shortly after the Town Meeting and close to $300,000 was pledged by citizens and local business.
 The Friends are proud to report that all pledges from this campaign were fulfilled.

-In January 1999, the new Center was opened, fully furnished and ready to meet the needs of the growing senior population.
+In November of 2001, the new Center was opened, fully furnished and ready to meet the needs of the growing senior population.
 THe success we have experienced in the last 14 years can be measured by the increase in participation and the expanded offering of interesting and diverse programs.

 In fiscal 2015,